 In addition to academic research, Jason provides commentary via LinkedIn on various issues that affect supply chain practitioners such as inventory levels, pricing dynamics, manufacturing output, and transportation activity.
-He frequently speaks at industry webinars regarding these topics.
+He regularly speaks at industry webinars regarding these topics.
 He is frequently quoted by news outlets including The Wall Street Journal, The Washington Post, Reuters, Journal of Commerce, FreightWaves, and Supply Chain Dive, amongst others.